-More Than a List
+Remember: It's More Than a List

-Take a pause: Before venturing into a crowded marketplace or browsing deals online, spend a little time thinking about what makes those people so special to you.
-Consider shared memories you may have together, things they have become interested in over the last year, or new skills they’re learning, and write down a few notes for each name.
+Take a pause: Before venturing into a crowded marketplace or browsing deals online, spend some time considering what makes those people so special to you.
+Recall shared memories you may have together, things they have become interested in over the last year, or new skills they’re learning, and write down a few notes under each name.
 You may come up with just the thing to let them know they are seen and supported.

 Wrap With Intention

 A beautifully wrapped gift is a treasure on its own.
 When we deliver a wrapped box to the people on our list, we’re giving them a burst of anticipation.
 The mystery gives way to joyful abandon when they rip open the paper to see what’s inside.
 Christmas is meant to be fun, and part of the gift is in how it’s presented.
 That’s why we’re not skipping out on good old-fashioned gift wrap.

 Spread the cheer: Bring in the kids and teach them how to wrap gifts on their own.
 If a few come out looking less-than-perfect, all the better.
 Then, instead of (or in addition to!) a traditional tag, opt for a handwritten note that shares why you thought of this gift for the recipient and what they mean to you.
 Even if you share the sentiment in person, the note will be a lovely reminder that you were thinking of them throughout the season.

 Maybe it’s around a tree, in passing at a holiday party, or across the street at a neighbors’ house—it’s here we can practice intentional gifting.
 After all, it's the simple thought and sentiment behind a gift that tends to make the people around us feel known.